vistasunil/CT_DevOps_WS_Module2/Git_Runbook.md

 ![image](https://user-images.githubusercontent.com/37858762/236856219-e3a23d9b-ac68-41fe-8c80-00d53e821176.png)

-D) Check the branch name you are checked out currently.
+d) Check the branch name you are checked out currently.
 It should be **master** by default.

 ### _Solution:_